gspr/rfpkog/README.md

 | NVidia Tesla T4                      | —         | 0.9 s     | 19 s      |
 | ' (double precision)                 | —         | 7.0 s     | —         |

+The CPU benchmarks, in italics above, were run on an Intel i7-9750H CPU.
+As a rough estimate, the current version provides a speedup factor of 100 from that CPU to a decent GPU.

 ## To do

  * Allow splitting really big persistence diagrams across GPUs and